 Register Online HERE

-Please mail completed registration forms to: Victor Parks and Recreation Department, 7891 Lehigh Crossing, Victor, NY 14564.
+Please mail completed registration forms to the P&R Department at 7891 Lehigh Crossing, Victor, NY 14564.

 The Transfer Station is open to all town and village residents with a valid permit.
 Permits are available through the Town Highway office at 60 Rawson Road, Building "B", for a fee during regular business hours.
 Proof of residency is required to obtain a permit.
 For more information, see the Transfer Station page or contact the Highway office at 742-5094.